John McDougal Atherton: Whiskey distiller and advocate

-Banker, Railroads & Real Estate
+Banker, railroads and real estate

 Atherton had vast real estate holdings within Kentucky and served on several boards of directors.
 He served as the president of Lincoln Savings Bank and Trust Company.
 However, in 1881 he was elected to the board of the Bank of Kentucky (later rebranded Kentucky National Bank), located at the heart of the central business district at 300 West Main Street, Louisville.
 He became its director, a position he held until 1928.
-The seven story building was known for its Richardsonian Romanesque architecture designed by the McDonald Brothers (architects).
+The seven-story building was known for its Richardsonian Romanesque architecture designed by the McDonald Brothers (architects).

 In 1898 he was elected to the board of directors of the Louisville & Nashville Railroad Company, along with twelve other individuals.
 He was clear candidate, since he had already been a director of the Louisville Gas & Electric since 1884.
 A few years earlier he had built his own depot and connected the line from New Haven, KY with a Louisville & Nashville railroad spur.

 He was a Director of the Louisville Realty Company and owned many buildings in the city.
 The Western Union main office stood at 405-409 W. Market Street, adjacent to the Lincoln Savings Bank, both were built on land he owned, and were in a long succession of architectural commissions linking Alfred S. Joseph (of Joseph & Joseph), and Mr. Atherton.
 Most prominent in terms of size within downtown Louisville, was the Atherton Building, formerly located at 610 S. Fourth Street.
 Later renamed as the Francis Building, until it was demolished in 1979.